How to Calculate the Present Value of a Single Amount

-There are three approaches to solving the problem of calculating the present value of a single amount, one type of time value of money calculation.
-First, you can use the present value of a single amount formula.
-Second, you can use a financial calculator.
-Just about any financial calculator will do and will follow just about the same steps.
-Third, you can use a spreadsheet application, such as Excel.
-We will explore all three approaches.
+Three approaches to solving the problem of calculating the present value of a single amount, one type of time value of money calculation are commonly employed: present value of a single amount formula; a financial calculator; or a spreadsheet application, such as Excel.

 Calculating Present Value

 The first thing to remember is that present value of a single amount is the exact opposite of future value.
 Here is the formula: